Gabgab2003/argh/README.md

 ```

 The last positional argument may include a default, or be wrapped in
-`Option` or `Vec` to indicate an optional or repeating positional arugment.
+`Option` or `Vec` to indicate an optional or repeating positional argument.

 Subcommands are also supported.
 To use a subcommand, declare a separate
 `FromArgs` type for each subcommand as well as an enum that cases